lanzarotti/Health_Informatics_2021-22/README.md

 ## Open/Execute files

 The files are _Jupyter Notebooks_ that execute _Python_ code.
-To Open/Execute these files you will need an account Google to use the Colaboratory ambient.
+To Open/Execute these files you will need an account Google to use the __Colaboratory ambient__ .

 Alternatively (IT IS NOT REQUIRED FOR THIS COURSE!  ), you should install Python (with the required libraries) and Jupyter.
 The easiest way to do so is to install the __Anaconda Environment__.
-It is fairly straightforward to install:

-* Download and install the free version of Anaconda from its webpage: https://www.anaconda.com/download, selecting the Python version __appropriate for your operating system__ (Windows, MacOS, Linux).
-Choose the "Graphical Installer" if available and the 32bit or 64bit version depending on your system.
-If you are not sure about the type of you system, follow the instructions in [this web page](https://www.computerhope.com/issues/ch001121.htm) to find it out.
-Once you downloaded the correct version, you can proceed with the installation:

-  * __Windows:__ the installer will be a ```.exe``` executable, and you can follow the setup as instructed
-  * __Linux:__ the installer is a ```.sh``` shell script, and you can run it in the terminal and follow the setup as instructed
-    * Note you may have to enable execution of the file, by either
-      * Right click the file and select Properties, and under ```Permissions``` check "Allow executing file as program"
-      * ```$ chmod +x /path/to/installationfile.sh```
-  * __macOS:__ the installer is a ```.pkg``` software package, and you can follow the setup as instructed

 ## Other materials